Adrianchin/AWS_SSA-03/README.md

   - It is not possible to enable or disable hibernation for an instance after it has launched
 - When you launch an EC2 in a default VPC, it will be provided a public and private DNS hostname associated with the public IPv4 address of the instance
 - When you launch a instance in a non-default VPC, AWS provides the instance with a private DNS hostname only
+- Lifecycles and CloudWatch Agent
+  - You can set up lifecycle hooks (ex. autoscale:EC2_INSTANCE_TERMINATING) from the auto scale group, which will move from the state (ex. terminating) to the next state that you define (Terminating:Wait)
+  - These events can be collected by the agent and the logs can be pushed, and then the instance termination will complete
+  - Allow you to complete tasks between states (typically between startup or terminating)

 #### S3
 - Note: Encrypting on EBS and then coping data to S3 does NOT mean the data is encrypted when it is in S3!
 You need to encrypt the S3 Bucket you store the data in
   - S3 does NOT use EBS to store the data, hence the encryption issue
+- Always scales to load!
+Throughput AND volume!

 #### EBS
 - If you encrypt your EBS, it just means the data is encrypted while in EBS.
-If it moves out of EBS (say into S3), you NEED to encrypt S3, or client side encrypt all data
+- Encryption occurs on the servers that host the EC2 instances, providing encryption of data as it moves between EC2 instances and EBS stores
+- Snapshots are automatically encrypted
+  - All volumes created from the snapshots are encrypted
+- EBS Volumes cannot be shared by multiple instances.
+You need a EFS to do that.
+- Snapshots do not prevent the EBS from operating - can do both at the same time

+#### Elastic Network Interfaces
+- Every resource has an ENI
+- There are 3 types:
+  - Elastic Network Interface
+    - Normal ENI assigned to your resource, Free
+  - Elastic Network Adaptor
+    - An upgraded adaptor that increases networking speed for a resource <- only available on some resources (EC2)
-### Elastic Fabric Adapters
+  - Elastic Fabric Adapters
     - A network device that you can attach to your EC2 instance to accelerate high performance compute and machine learning applications
+    - Will default to a ENA with Windows.
+DO NOT USE WITH WINDOWS, waste of money

 #### AWS MQ
 - Message service for AWS - A service that does SQS and such but is not AWS SQS (ex. a vendor messaging system)